berkaykarlik/Chip8py/README.md

 * Run this command from the root (top level) of this repo:
 `python main.py path_to_ROM_file`

-* if you clonned the repo recursively as described in installation steps roms are under: `roms\chip8Archive\roms`
+* if you clonned the repo recursively, as described in installation steps, roms are under: `roms\chip8Archive\roms`

 ### Sources